 What is ultrafiltration?

 The best way to ensure lubricant cleanliness is through ultrafiltration.
 Ultrafiltration is a rigidly controlled filtering process that detects microscopic particulates in a lubricant.
 The objective of this process is to remove unwanted substances or contamination from the grease or oil.
 Nye can ultrafilter grease in our certified clean room environments to eliminate possible contaminants for semiconductor applications.

 Why you should use an ultra-filtered lubricant?

 Because clean room designs are typically expensive, risk should be reduced at all costs.
 Particulate matter can jeopardise the operation of miniature and high-speed devices.
 Additionally, any solid contaminant greater in diameter than the lubricant film can separate the bearing from the race and damage one or both surfaces.

 The ultrafiltration process?

-Our partners Nye Lubricants offer ultrafiltration services for not only our own greases range, but also for those produced by other manufacturers.
-Many lubricant companies only filter their grease after it has been produced and before it goes into an unwashed container that can contaminate the lubricant, we/Nye Lubricants ensure grease is ultraclean by following a strict manufacturing process from start to finish.
+Many lubricant companies only filter their grease after it has been produced and before it goes into an unwashed container that can contaminate the lubricant, our partner ensures grease is ultra clean by following a strict manufacturing process from start to finish.

 Reduce risk by using ultra-filtered grease